Skip to main content

 With the world’s third-largest military budget, fifth-largest nominal GDP, and third-largest purchasing power parity economy (source: Wikipedia).
 India is a regional power, a developing global force, and a potential superpower.
 We are gaining worldwide clout and have a strong voice in the global industry.

-India has been attempting to develop strong ties with its neighbors and other countries in recent years.
+India has been attempting to develop strong ties with its neighbours and other countries in recent years.
 We have a long history of cooperation with a variety of countries and are part of BRICS.
 India was a founding member of several international organizations, including the United Nations, the Asian Development Bank, the G-20 major economies, and the Non-Aligned Movement.

 Other international organizations in which India has had a significant and influential involvement include the East Asia Summit, the World Trade Organization, the International Monetary Fund (IMF), the G8+5, and the IBSA Dialogue Forum.
 India is a member of SAARC and BIMSTEC on a regional level.